Kieran-who/honours/README.md

 node app.js
 ```

-The code is limited with no progress bars to display progress.
-It will log on
+The code is limited, with no progress bars to display progress.
+It will log to
 the console when each run is complete.
 The last console log will likely be
 'GOOGLE 6 DONE'.